 Travelling on a budget makes it easier to get in touch with the local population and avoid the traps of mass tourism.
 Sensibly managing a tight budget of 600 € is also a skill that will be useful throughout your life.

 Your journey should last at least four weeks so that you can truly engage with your topic on a deeper level.
 Of course you can also travel for longer, as far as your time and scholarship allow – and as long as you continue to pursue your topic!

-After your journey you will submit your project report, your travel diary, and your list of expenses.
+After your journey you will submit your project report or alternative documentation, your travel diary, and your list of expenses.
 Your report has to be at least 8000 words long.
 Adding photos or sketches will also make it interesting for others to read.
 A map showing your travel route is also a useful addition.